P666R/Task-Management-App/frontend/README.md

 ## Project Description

-This project is a frontend application for managing tasks.
+Task Management App frontend implements the client-side functionalities for managing tasks.
 It provides features to create, edit, delete, and list tasks.
 The application aims to be user-friendly, responsive, and secure.

 ## Technologies Used